-Studying Classical Civilisation at A Level offers up the foundations of Western European civilisation, delving into the art, architecture, philosophy and literature of Rome and Greece, with a sound insight into society, morals, customs and the factors that led to their change over time.
-Attitudes towards love, desire, politics, the gods, humour, propaganda and war (and war crimes) through primary sources and texts in translation are explored as part of the course.
+Studying Classical Civilisation offers up the foundations of Western European civilisation, delving into the art, architecture, philosophy and literature of Rome and Greece, with a sound insight into society, morals, customs and the factors that led to their change over time.
+Attitudes towards love, desire, politics, the gods, humour, propaganda and war through primary sources and texts in translation are explored.

-The syllabus offers an innovative mix of visual culture and arts, philosophy and beliefs, and the study of epic literature.
+Academic: The syllabus offers an innovative mix of visual culture and arts, philosophy and beliefs, and the study of epic literature.
 The World of the Hero allows a glimpse into the world of the Bronze Age and Troy, before encompassing the role of oral storytelling, narrative and Roman propaganda.